eob/eob.github.com/_posts/2013-02-02-eval-statement-in-template-languages.markdown

 ---
 layout: post
-title: Eval in Template Languages
+title: Eval in Template Languages Considered Harmful
 permalink: /2013/02/eval-in-template-languages
-published: false
+published: true
 ---

 I'm of the opinion that supporting the `eval` statement in template languages